If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Provisional approval of caregivers should not apply where:

-• the placement is planned, such as there is an agreed timeframe for the length of the placement or there is a transition plan in place
+• the care arrangement is planned, such as there is an agreed timeframe for the length of the care arrangement or there is a transition plan in place

-• the placement is for respite purposes, such as for school holidays or weekends
+• the care arrangement is for respite purposes, such as for school holidays or weekends

 • this is the intended permanent care arrangement.